conradsp/DHISImport/README.md

 ```

 To set up your DHIS2 instance to work with the development service you will need to add the development servers address to the CORS whitelist.
 You can do this within the DHIS2 Settings app under the _access_ tab.
 On the access tab add `http://localhost:8081` to the CORS Whitelist.
-> The starter app assumes your dhis2 instance is located at `http://localhost:8080/dhis` and that you have an account available with username `admin` and password `district`.
-If this you do not have these settings available change them in the following locations [username and password](https://github.com/dhis2/app-skeleton/blob/master/src/app.js#L22) and/or [server location](https://github.com/dhis2/app-skeleton/blob/master/src/app.js#L53-L54).
+> The starter app will look for a DHIS 2 development instance configuration in
+> `$DHIS2_HOME/config`.
+So for example if your `DHIS2_HOME` environment variable is
+> set to `~/.dhis2`, the starter app will look for `~/.dhis2/config.js` and then
+> `~/.dhis2/config.json` and load the first one it can find.
+>
+> The config should export an object with the properties `baseUrl` and
+> `authorization`, where authorization is the base64 encoding of your username and
+> password.
+You can obtain this value by opening the console in your browser and
+> typing `btoa('user:pass')`.
+>
+> If no config is found, the default `baseUrl` is `http://localhost:8080/dhis` and
+> the default username and password is `admin` and `district`, respectively.
+>
+> See `webpack.config.js` for details.

-This should allow you to be able to run the following node commands
+This should enable you to run the following node commands:

 To run the development server
 ```sh